 Chakraborty, Uddalak et al. “COVID-19-associated acute transverse myelitis: a rare entity.”
 BMJ case reports vol. 13,8 e238668.
 25 Aug.
 2020, doi:10.1136/bcr-2020-238668

-The information herein on "Transverse Myelitis Rare Spinal Cord Disorder Possible Cause Covid-19" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Transverse Myelitis Rare Spinal Cord Disorder Possible Cause Covid-19" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.